nsaunders/purescript-dotenv/README.md

 ### Configuration Format

 The `.env` file may generally define one environment variable setting per line in the format `VARIABLE_NAME=value`.
-Here's a trivial example:
+Here is a trivial example:

 ```
 EMAIL_FROM=noreply@my.app